0abc/0abc-a23/readme.md

 * units and some structures steadily consume small amounts of resources (upkeep)
 * increased unit training and technology research times
 * a greater variety of aura range visualization markers
+* merged Athenians and Spartans into a single faction, the Greeks
+* disabled unit promotion, champions, heroes, team bonuses; they might be reintroduced at a later stage
 * all civilization bonuses and penalties are replaced with new ones
-* disabled unit promotion, champions, heroes, team bonuses; they might be reintroduced at a later stage
 * numerous minor tweaks and balances, most of which will probably go unnoticed

 ### Structures